 Parents should never have to fear that their children will lose their lives to senseless gun violence.
-That’s why young people and people of color are mobilizing the nation around gun violence prevention, and many organizations have been leading gun violence prevention research, education, and community organizing.
+That’s why young people and people of color are have mobilized the nation around gun violence prevention, and many organizations have been leading gun violence prevention research, education, and community organizing.
 We must also give credit to the young Black activists who have been fighting to end gun violence for years.

 To elected officials who’ve neglected to use their legislative power to sensibly respond to these massacres, we ask: When is enough, enough?
 Policymakers should take notice and listen to their constituents.

 Ending intimate partner violence, which disproportionately affects women, is a matter of basic rights and equality for families.
 One in three women have experienced some form of physical violence by an intimate partner, and when women are 21 times more likely to be killed with guns in the U.S than any other developed nation, it’s imperative that we closely examine this link.
 Fifty-two women are shot to death by intimate partners in an average month, and women who are abused are five times more likely to be killed when their abuser owns a firearm.